 The Islamic World

-The Islamic Golden Age (the eighth through thirteenth centuries CE) was one of the greatest incubators of culture the world has ever known, producing remarkable scientific breakthroughs and wonders of architecture.
-Use these materials as a cultural map of the Islamic world, your guide to understanding how it became so central to our collective knowledge.
+The Middle Ages weren’t dark everywhere.
+The Islamic Golden Age was one of the greatest incubators of culture the world has ever known, producing remarkable scientific breakthroughs and wonders of architecture.
+Explore how this vibrant world of innovation became central to global history with these classroom-ready lessons and teaching materials.

 Blog: Teaching World History in Maps